-If you’ve just gotten your marriage-based green card, you might be surprised to find out that your green card is “conditional,” and is only valid for two years.
+If you’ve just received your marriage-based green card, you might be surprised to discover that your green card may be set to expire after just two years.

 Here’s what you need to know if you have conditional permanent residency…

 Marriage fraud has been a concern in U.S. immigration law ever since family ties—and especially marriages—became one of the primary ways to immigrate to the United States.
 In 1986, the precursor to USCIS estimated that one in three marriages between a U.S. citizen and a foreign national were fraudulent.
 That same year, Congress began enacting tougher requirements for marriage-based green cards, and introduced the “conditional green card” as part of the effort to deter sham marriages.

 As it turns out, the estimate that a third of couples who apply for marriage-based green cards got married solely for immigration reasons was grossly exaggerated.
 The agency revised its estimates downward, saying that only 8 percent of marriage-based green card applications are fraudulent.
 Less than one percent of marriage-based green card applications are denied for fraud.

 Conditional green cards for relative newlyweds have remained, even though the concerns about fraud that led to their introduction were overstated.
 They give USCIS another chance to revisit the authenticity of your relationship and ensure that you have a genuine, or “bona fide,” marriage.

 What to do if You Have Conditional Permanent Residency

 If you or your spouse has conditional permanent residency, you’ll need to file Form I-751, the “Petition to Remove Conditions,” so that you can get a permanent green card.
 Here are some of the most important things to remember: